 In terms of staff, arc21 has adopted the Local Government Staff Commission model code of conduct for local government employees.
 The staff code of conduct for arc21 provides guidance to staff on how they should behave.
 It touches on areas such as staff integrity, roles and responsibilities, use of resources, conflicts of interests and other issues which all influence how effective internal financial controls are in place.
 All members of staff receive induction training which includes an introduction to the Code of Conduct.
-The Code was updated during the year and is included in the new suite of Human Resources policies and procedures being developed during the year.
+The Code was updated during the year and is included in the new suite of Human Resources policies and procedures were ratified by the Joint Committee in 2021.